-Eating on the Go When You Have Type 2 Diabetes
+How to Eat on the Go When You Have Type 2 Diabetes

 Your best bet: “Try a pack of veggies and dip,” says Alison Massey, RD, director of diabetes education at Mercy Medical Center in Baltimore.
 “Most veggies are low in calories but also low in carbs, so they’ll cause a minimal rise in blood sugar.
 Plus they’re a great way to get vitamins and minerals in your diet.”

-At the coffee shop:
+At the Coffee Shop

 Your best bet: Keep your drink order simple: “unsweetened tea, caffé Americano, or a ‘skinny’ flavored latte that uses sugar-free syrup and low-fat milk,” Massey says.
-“The calories and carbs are often much lower than the original version; but check the nutrition facts to be sure.”
+“The calories and carbs are often much lower than the original version.
+But check the nutrition facts to be sure.”